 - Using machine learning to parse public comments into thematic categories and run sentiment analysis.

-- Leveraging algorithms to augment the decision making process around siting new land uses like accessory dwelling units and large infrastructure projects (in addition to broader adoption of e-permitting and zoning management software).
+- Leveraging algorithms to augment the decision-making process around siting new land uses like accessory dwelling units and large infrastructure projects (in addition to broader adoption of e-permitting and zoning management software).

-- Using advanced visualization techniques, often enabled through drone and LiDAR collection, to model the possibilities for a redevelopment.
+- Using advanced visualization techniques, often enabled through drone and LiDAR collection, to model the possibilities for redevelopment.

 Even in this relatively small sample of planners implementing AI, the applications ranged widely and still only skimmed the surface of the possibilities to come.

 Artificial intelligence is quickly becoming ubiquitous in our lives, and planners have the chance to shape its adoption and use in cities in a way that promotes an equitable vision for the future.
-Today, though, as APA's 2022 Trend Report for Planners highlighted, "Technological shifts and innovations is still the trend category with the lowest preparedness among planners."
+Today, though, as APA's 2022 Trend Report for Planners highlighted, "Technological shifts and innovations are still the trend category with the lowest preparedness among planners."

 With that in mind, it is more consequential than ever for planners to begin to engage meaningfully with emerging technologies and grapple with both the prime opportunities to bring AI into our work as well as AI applications that require more skepticism and caution.